1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 # Decentralized IDentification (DID) Service
-Working to implement a [Web Of Trust](https://en.wikipedia.org/wiki/Web_of_trust) with Self Sovereign Identity
+Implementing [Web Of Trust](https://en.wikipedia.org/wiki/Web_of_trust) with Self Sovereign Identity

-Uses Key Ring Service to Manage the Keys
+Uses Key Ring Service to Manage the Physical Persistence of Keys

 ## Bill of Rights